We've released our public roadmap for 2023. Learn more →

 Vero's GDPR compliance

-In line with our commitment to GDPR compliance, we have reviewed, updated and modified many of our internal practices and policies to ensure we meet GDPR requirements as Data Controller and Data Processor.
-Below is an overview of several key things we've put in place to ensure such compliance.
+In line with our commitment to GDPR compliance we reviewed, updated and modified many of our internal practices and policies to ensure we meet GDPR requirements as both Data Controller and Data Processor.
+Below is an overview of several key things we put in place and maintain to ensure such compliance.

 Data Processing Addendum